nrc/error-docs/rust-errors/testing.md

 ## Testing the kind of errors

 To properly test your program, you should test the errors which your functions throw.
 Exactly what to test is an interesting question: for internal functions you should test what is needed, this might mean just that any error is thrown (for certain inputs).
 If you rely on certain errors being thrown (e.g., for recovery) then you should test that a specific error is thrown or that the error contains correct information.
-Likewise, for testing public function, you should test what your API guarantees (do you guarantee certain error types under some circumstances?
+Likewise, for testing public functions, you should test what your API guarantees (do you guarantee certain error types under some circumstances?
 Or only that *an* error is thrown?).

 To require that a test panics, you can use the `#[should_panic]` attribute.
 You can use an `expected` parameter to test for a particular message when panicking, e.g., `#[should_panic(expected = "internal compiler error")]`.